DingWB/dingwb.github.io/index.rst

 pyclustermap
 ======================================
-`pyclustermap <https://github.com/DingWB/pyclustermap>`_ is a python package to plot complex heatmap (clustermap) with biological data.
+`pyclustermap <https://dingwb.github.io/pyclustermap>`_ is a python package to plot complex heatmap (clustermap) with biological data.

 .. toctree::
    :hidden:

-   installation
-   quickstart_example
-   documentation
-   examples
-   modules

 Credits and Thanks
 ========================